How many blogs do you follow?

 If you think you’ll be offended by the content on a blog or in its comments section, don’t follow it.

-While looking through those blog posts, don’t forget to also look through the comments section and see if the blogger responds to comments.
-If the comments are all one-way, think seriously before deciding whether to follow.
+While reading blog posts, remember to check the comments section to see if the blogger responds to them.
+If the comments are all one-way, think seriously before following and commenting.

-If they don’t respond to comments (especially on their ‘about me‘ page), ask yourself if the blog is worth following.
+If they don’t respond to comments (especially on their ‘about‘ page), ask yourself if the blog is worth following.

-If the content is interesting, then, by all means, follow but think hard about whether it’s worth leaving comments.
+If the content is interesting, then, by all means, follow, but think hard about whether it’s worth trying to engage with the blog host.

-Even though a blogger may respond to all the comments, if they are not actively engaging with their readers, ask yourself if it’s worth leaving comments and following their blog.
+Even though a blogger may respond to all the comments, if they are not engaging with their audience, ask yourself if it’s worth leaving comments and following their blog.

 4. Following blogs that could damage your health

-One of the worse things that can happen to a blogger, is feeling overwhelmed or guilty.
-This usually occurs when they can’t keep up with reading blog posts.
+One of the worst things that can happen to a blogger is feeling overwhelmed, stressed or guilty.
+This usually occurs when they can’t keep up with reading blog posts or leaving comments.
+It also happens when a blogger feels obliged to read and comment on other blogs simply because that blogger follows and comments on their blog.

-If you’re following blogs that you believe publish too many daily posts, think about either unfollowing them or turning off notifications for those blogs when new posts are published.
+If you’re following blogs that you believe publish too many daily posts, think about unfollowing them or turning off notifications for those posts when they are published.

-Of course, we can ignore all those posts, but don’t fall into the trap of thinking you could be missing out on something if you don’t read or leave comments on them all.
+Of course, we can ignore all those posts, but don’t fall into the trap of thinking you could miss out on something if you don’t read or comment on them all.

-And don’t forget to make the most of setting up receiving notifications on a daily or weekly basis rather than every time somebody publishes a new post.
+Remember to make the most of setting up to receive notifications on a daily or weekly basis rather than every time somebody publishes a new post.
+This gives you the power to pick and choose which posts to read.

 5. Following ghost blogs

-I’ve mentioned it many times before, but the first thing I do before deciding whether or not to follow a blog is to visit the ‘about me’ page of a blog.
-If there isn’t one, then I consider it a ‘ghost blog.’
+I’ve mentioned it many times before, but the first thing I now do before deciding whether or not to follow a blog is to visit its ‘about’ page.
+If there isn’t one, I consider it a ‘ghost blog.’

-If there isn’t an ‘about me’ page, it isn’t easy to find, it’s out of date, or it doesn’t contain any interesting information, I won’t follow.
+If there isn’t an ‘about’ page, it isn’t easy to find, is outdated, or doesn’t contain any interesting information, I won’t follow.

 Why?
-Because I want to find out about the person behind the blog first before deciding whether to follow or not.
+I want to find out about the person behind the blog before deciding whether to follow it.

-If a new blog I’m visiting is eye-catching, well organised, easy to navigate around, has excellent content, feels friendly, and seems a great place to be, I will press the follow button.
+If a new blog I’m visiting is eye-catching, well-organised, easy to navigate, has excellent content, feels friendly, and seems a great place to be, I will press the follow button.

-After all, if it looks and feels good and the content is of interest, I’m likely to read posts and leave valuable comments.
+After all, if it looks and feels good and the content is interesting, I will likely read posts and leave engaging comments.

-If the design of a blog is poor, takes too long to download, uses a font that is too small to read, has a brightly lit background that produces stars in front of my eyes, hasn’t been updated in years, or has lots of broken links, then I’ll move on quickly.
+If a blog’s design is poor, it takes too long to download, it uses a font that is too small to read, it has a brightly lit background that produces stars in front of my eyes, it hasn’t been updated in years, or it has lots of broken links, then I’ll move on quickly.

 If a blogger doesn’t care about their blog, they are unlikely to care about their audience.